rtrlib/handbook/source/tools.rst

-The RPKI *Monitoring and Inspection of RPKI Objects* (`RPKI MIRO`_) aims for easy access to RPKI certificates, revocation lists, ROAs etc. to finally give Internet operators more confidence in their data.
+The RPKI *Monitoring and Inspection of RPKI Objects* (`RPKI MIRO`_) aims for easy access to RPKI certificates, revocation lists, ROAs etc. to give network operators more confidence in their data.
 Though, RPKI is a powerful tool, its success depends on several aspects.
 One crucial piece is the correctness of the RPKI data.
 RPKI data is public but might be hard to inspect outside of shell-like